tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

     <figcaption class="inline">Things get a bit messy</figcaption>
 </figure>

 They were encouraged to put up their stickies as soon as they wrote it and to walk around and read them as other team members put theirs up.
 If they agreed with anything, they could simply write a “+1” sticky note and add it beside the original.
-We gave ourselves 30 minutes to run the first part of the exercise.
+We gave ourselves 30 minutes to do the exercise.

 <figure>
     <img src="/img/post/82-03.jpg">